goofybryan/ZarDevs/Dependency/README.md

 1. Memory load testing (ensure that I am not too much of an overhead)
 1. More tests
 1. Implement a scoped implementation as extension
+1. Optimize the Factory dependency expression builder to allow for passed in parameters plans
 1. Create examples:
     1. Example web server project
     1. Example Xamarin Forms project with both Android and iOS